 Goals include classrooms with facilitywide air conditioning, updated science labs and lecture rooms, safety enhancements such as an elevator and the installation of a turf athletic field.

-The field will be used by 12 athletic teams, which so far have been confined to a neighboring grass field — causing 24 competitions to be canceled and dozens rescheduled after frequent rain, Seufert said.
+The field will be used by 12 athletic teams, which so far have been confined to a neighboring grass field — causing 24 competitions to be canceled and dozens to be rescheduled after frequent rain, Seufert said.

-And a new student center and relocated chapel will be part of the Student and Media Center, which will also house a College and Career Readiness Center, acting as a central hub for students in the school's lobby.
+And a new student center and relocated chapel will be part of the Student and Media Center, which also will house a College and Career Readiness Center, acting as a central hub for students in the school's lobby.